 FOR TOWNHOUSE RESIDENTS ONLY: Report any washer or dryer concerns to Facilities Management by submitting a work order.

-View our handy guide with helpful cleaning information and ways to keep your room pest free!
 You are responsibile for the upkeep of your room or apartment and should prioritize keeping it clean.
-Pests can be prevented through intentional cleaning and upkeep of both community and private spaces.
+Pests and mold can be prevented through intentional cleaning and upkeep of both community and private spaces.

 Chaplains-in-Residence (CIRs) live in university residence halls and apartments to accompany and support students of any or no faith tradition.
 The 25 trained pastoral ministers represent a variety of faith traditions, professional careers and personal backgrounds.
 Together with the full-time Campus Ministry staff, CIRs embody Georgetown’s commitment to cura personalis by caring deeply for the spiritual, emotional and social needs of all students.